wangsssky/SonarSAM/README.md

 # SonarSAM
 This study presents the introduction of the Segment-Anything-Model (SAM) to sonar images.
 We conduct a comprehensive investigation into fine-tuning methods for SAM, including LoRA and visual prompt tuning.
 To facilitate comparison, we provide a framework that integrates these fine-tuning methods for SAM.
-If this project is helpful to your research, we kindly request that you cite our paper.
+If this project is helpful to your research, please consider citing our paper.
 ```
+@article{wang2023sonarsam,
+  title={When SAM Meets Sonar Images},
+  author={Wang, Lin and Ye, Xiufen and Zhu, Liqiang and Wu, Weijie and Zhang, Jianguo and Xing, Huiming and Hu, Chao},
+  journal={arXiv preprint arXiv:2306.14109},
+  year={2023}
+}
 ```

 # Dataset